antroach2000/StockTrack_Abridged/README.md

 # StockTrade_dotNet
 Load the .Net Core 6 project StockTrade_dotNet/StockTrade.Web.API.sln

+Change the appsettings.json->dbConnection and point to the database

 Fully functional Web API, use any stock code listed on the ASX

 NAB       -   NATIONAL AUSTRALIA BANK LIMITED